Getting Started

 Retrieving Or Creating Models

-The FirstOrCreate method will attempt to locate a database record using the given column / value pairs.
-If the model can not be found in the database, a record will be inserted with the attributes resulting from merging the first argument with the optional second argument:
+The FirstOrCreate method searches for a database record using the specified column/value pairs.
+If the model cannot be found in the database, it creates a new record with the attributes from merging the first argument with the optional second argument.

-The FirstOrNew method, like FirstOrCreate, will attempt to locate a record in the database matching the given attributes.
-However, if a model is not found, a new model instance will be returned.
-Note that the model returned by FirstOrNew has not yet been persisted to the database.
-You will need to manually call the Save method to persist it:
+Similarly, the FirstOrNew method also tries to locate a record in the database based on the attributes given.
+However, if it is not found, a new instance of the model is returned.
+It's important to note that this new model has not been saved to the database yet and you need to manually call the Save method to do so.

 var user models.User